danielsyauqi/danielsyauqi/README.md

-# Hi there, I'm Daniel Syauqi 👋Welcome to my GitHub profile!
-I’m passionate about building secure, scalable, and user-friendly web solutions, with a strong focus on automation, risk management, and cybersecurity training.
+# Hi there, I'm Daniel Syauqi 👋
+A passionate tech enthuasists that have some balls.

 ---